 Start time - 9.00am waved with runners first, followed by walkers

-Due to the remote nature of this course, there will be NO water available on the course except at the start and finish line.
-You must carry your own drink.
+Due to the remote nature of this course, there will be NO aid stations on the half marathon course, except at the start and finish line.
+We recommend you carry your own hydration and snacks.

-Toilets are at the 7km mark and the finish.
+Toilets are at the 14km mark and Kinloch Domain.

 The course will have roving marshals and first aid.
 If you come across an injured person check they are ok, send someone forward to the next marshal for help.
 All marshals are in radio/phone contact with Event HQ.
 Unless the injury is serious anyone needing transport back to the finish will come back with tail end charlie.